pranaysahith/s-k8-releases/README.md

 #### Build Steps

-Clone the Repo as described **[here](#Cloning-the-Repo)** ** You can skip this if you already cloned the repo in the base image section**
+* Clone the Repo as described **[here](#Cloning-the-Repo)** ** You can skip this if you already cloned the repo in the base image section**

-Clone the reverse proxy repo and tweak configuration files as described in k8-reverse-proxy/upwork-devs/noureddine-yassin/README.md.
+* Clone the reverse proxy repo and tweak configuration files as described in k8-reverse-proxy/upwork-devs/noureddine-yassin/README.md.

 ```bash
 git clone --single-branch --branch develop --recursive https://github.com/k8-proxy/k8-reverse-proxy/

 ```

-Build the Image
+* Build the Image

 ``` bash
 packer build reverse-proxy.json
 ```

-After Successful build

-Import the OVA file by going into the `output-virtualbox-iso` and Import the Image by **Double** clicking the ova file
+* After Successful build, Import the OVA file by going into the `output-virtualbox-iso` and Import the Image by **Double** clicking the ova file

-### Building the AMI
+### Building AWS AMI

-To create an AMI image with packer, you will need a programmatic access and a user with sufficient privileges.
+* To create an AMI image with packer, you need a user with programmatic access and sufficient privileges.

-For more details regarding AWS needed privileges check this [link](https://www.packer.io/docs/builders/amazon#iam-task-or-instance-role)
+    * For more details regarding AWS needed privileges check this [link](https://www.packer.io/docs/builders/amazon#iam-task-or-instance-role)

-You also need to check the following links for configuring your AWS account and working with access keys [link1](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html) [link2](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html)
+    * You also need to check the following links for configuring your AWS account and working with access keys [link1](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html) [link2](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html)

-Once you have done connecting your AWS account then we are ready to go for the next steps

-Clone the Repo as described **[here](#Cloning-the-Repo)**
+* Then you need to clone the Repo as described **[here](#Cloning-the-Repo)**

-Clone the reverse proxy repo and tweak configuration files as described in k8-reverse-proxy/upwork-devs/noureddine-yassin/README.md.
+* Clone the reverse proxy repo and tweak configuration files as described in k8-reverse-proxy/upwork-devs/noureddine-yassin/README.md.

 ```bash
 git clone --single-branch --branch develop --recursive https://github.com/k8-proxy/k8-reverse-proxy/

 ```

-Build the Image
+* Build the Image

 ``` bash
 packer build ami.json